Jompda/WebR6Editor/README.md

 - Optimize the rendering (even more).

 ## Features to implement:
+- Loading screen for both scene and background image changes.
 - Fully featured roomsystem with anonymous edits.
 - More tools: line, path, rectangle, circle.
 - Ability to hide and show objects based on their group or some kind of filtering.